ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/02-traversing-graphs.md

 ### Breadth-first traversal {#graphs:BFS}

-By changing the data type of the agenda from a stack to a *queue*, we get an even more useful algorithm.
+By changing the data type of the agenda from a stack to a *queue*, we get another useful algorithm.
 The only change is the type of the agenda, the rest is exactly the same.
 Again, let us look at the execution of BFS from vertex $A$: